 - Outpatient services should be maintained if at all possible including use of telehealth.

-- As Colorado is in a Protect Our Neighbors phase, programs may resume face-to-face services provided they take necessary health and safety precautions, and follow all local, state, and federal guidelines.
+- Programs may resume face-to-face services provided they take necessary health and safety precautions and follow all local, state, and federal guidelines.
 OBH recommends following this protocol to screen clients for COVID-19 symptoms; disinfecting facilities regularly; and maintaining at least six feet of space between clients and staff per CDC and CDPHE guidelines.
 Clients and staff should wear masks at all times.
 If providers cannot make these accommodations, programs should still use telehealth.

 - People need access to emergency behavioral health services and providers should continue to provide services whenever possible.
 OBH would like to avoid unnecessary emergency room visits and wants to ensure Coloradans have access to behavioral health treatment.